Howard Hubbard: Bishop of Albany

-During his tenure as bishop, Hubbard presided over a nearly $20 million renovation project at the Cathedral of the Immaculate Conception.
-He also led a parish consolidation process—known as "Called to BE Church"—that resulted in the closing of 33 parishes.
+During his tenure as bishop, Hubbard presided over a nearly $20 million renovation project at the Cathedral of the Immaculate Conception in Albany He also led a parish consolidation process—known as "Called to BE Church"—that resulted in the closing of 33 parishes.

 Hubbard had a reputation as a liberal bishop.
 He was known for progressive views on drug addiction and the prison population, and for advocacy of sometimes unpopular social justice issues.
-He is also noted for his anti-poverty efforts.
+He was also noted for his anti-poverty efforts.
 Upon becoming bishop, Hubbard sold a large bishop's residence where previous bishops had lived with a domestic staff.
 He also dispensed with having a car and a driver.
 In 1992, he began living "in almost monastic simplicity in a nondescript, squat brick building" across the street from the Cathedral of the Immaculate Conception.
-As of 2013, Hubbard reportedly collected an annual salary of $33,508, the same salary as any diocesan priest with a similar number of years of service.
+It was reported in 2013 that Hubbard collected an annual salary of $33,508, the same salary as any diocesan priest with a similar number of years of service.
 Hubbard once sued to prevent clinics providing abortion services to women from opening in Albany and Hudson, New York.
 He headed New Yorkers Against the Death Penalty, a group opposing capital punishment.